Congo questions Tintin's cultural status ahead of Francophonie

 Tintin statues - which can sell for anything from $15 to $1500 - are part of Congo’s roaring trade in the comic’s memorabilia, business that could receive a boost next month as delegates from 56 countries across the French-speaking world gather in Kinshasa for the Francophonie summit.

-Tourists can find stalls and street vendors across the riverside capital selling the figures, and can even buy personalized paintings of the book’s front cover, with their names expertly added by the artist.
+Tourists can find stalls and street vendors across the riverside capital selling the figures, and can even buy personalised paintings of the book’s front cover, with their names expertly added by the artist.

 But it is Herge’s heavily stereotyped depiction of Africans as fat-lipped, childlike savages that makes Tintin a controversial cultural figure for a country trying to turn its back on a brutal colonial past followed by decades of dictatorship and conflict, according to professor Joseph Ibongo Gilungule, the director of Congo’s national museum.